-In terms of percentage of total revenues, our largest customers for the years ended December 31, 2017, 2016 and 2015, respectively, were Anadarko Petroleum Corporation 24.0%, 16.8%, and 12.1%, Shell Oil Company 15.5%, 15.9%, and 20.4% and BHP Billiton Ltd. 10.6%, 9.7%, and 9.3%, respectively.
+In terms of percentage of total revenues, our largest customers for the year ended December 31, 2018 were Anadarko Petroleum Corporation 22.3%, Shell Oil Company 13.1%, and ExxonMobil Oil Corporation 12.5%.
+Our largest customers for the years ended December 31, 2017 and 2016, respectively, were Anadarko Petroleum Corporation 24.0% and 16.8%, Shell Oil Company 15.5% and 15.9%, and BHP Billiton Ltd. 10.6% and 9.7%.
 Shell Oil Company is a marketing agent for numerous producers who are dedicated to us.
 The loss of any of these customers or a significant reduction in the crude oil volumes they have dedicated to us for handling would have a material adverse effect on our financial position, results of operations and cash flows.